Antônio de Siqueira Campos: Prestes Column

 Campos had been seriously injured.
 The following year, after leaving prison when a writ of habeas corpus was granted by the Supreme Military Court, he went into exile in Uruguay.
 He then devoted himself to trading activities in Montevideo and later in Buenos Aires.
 In 1924, he crossed clandestinely into Brazil from Argentina and resumed revolutionary activities by encouraging a riot at an army garrison in São Borja in the state of Rio Grande do Sul.
 He then joined a group of rebels led by Luís Carlos Prestes who had risen against the government in other parts of Rio Grande do Sul.
 Defeated, they moved to the state of Paraná, where they joined other forces that had rioted in São Paulo under the command of General Isidoro Dias Lopes.
-From this merger, what became known as the Prestes Column emerged in April 1925 in order to campaign against the government of Artur da Silva Bernardes.
+From this merger, what became known as the Prestes Column emerged in April 1925 in order to campaign against the government of Artur Bernardes.
 The Column was divided into four detachments, with Siqueira Campos commanding one of them.

 In February 1927, after almost two years of marching, the revolutionaries decided to stop the armed struggle, which is considered to have contributed to the Revolution of 1930 when Getúlio Vargas rose to power.
 Siqueira Campos settled in Buenos Aires in 1927, devoting himself to regrouping the Brazilian revolutionaries who were in exile in Argentina and Uruguay.
 In 1929, he made some clandestine trips to Brazil in order to encourage young military men to join the revolution.

 Campos died in May 1930, before the 1930 revolution broke out, when his plane crashed into the River Plate while returning to Brazil.
 Campos is celebrated by a statue on Avenida Atlântica and by a street in Copacabana named after him, which later also gave its name to a station on the Rio de Janeiro Metro network.
 Other places named after him can be found in São Paulo, Belém, and Pouso Alegre.